boettiger-lab/rl4greencrab/README.md

 So that is our setting: how do we efficiently use these high dimensional observations?

 Here RL offers an edge over traditional methods: RL is naturally suited for problems with high dimensional observations.
 (Think of chess, for instance, where an observation has 32 components---the location of each individual piece on the board.)

+Our project aims to use this advantage in order to generate new, more responsive, quantitative policy rules that could complement traditional management approaches.

 # Installation